-Couple Arrested For Death Of Infant Son Who Suffocated To Death In His Crib
+Couple Arrested For Death Of Baby Who Suffocated In His Crib, They Were Warned Repeatedly, Police Say

 The medical examiner identified the infant’s cause of death as suffocation and attributed it to an inability to raise his head from the soft pillow in his crib and breathe properly.

 The tragic incident occurred March 28 after Brady returned home after working a night shift at a restaurant.
-According to the 30-year-old man, he noticed around 5:30 a.m. that his 3-month-old son was not breathing and tried to resuscitate him, all to no avail.
+According to the 30-year-old man, he noticed around 5:30 a.m. that his three-month-old son was not breathing and tried to resuscitate him, all to no avail.

 AJC.com reported that a preliminary autopsy showed that the baby died at 4:30 a.m. after being found flat on his face in a crib covered in blankets.

-His father did not call police until 10 a.m.—five hours after he had returned to the residence.
+His father did not call police until 10 a.m., five hours after he had returned to the residence.

-Newnan police Deputy Mark Cooper on Tuesday revealed that the department had proof that the couple was aware of the risks of putting Cassius face down in a crib, but could not make it public as it was an ongoing investigation.
+Newnan Police Deputy, Mark Cooper, on Tuesday revealed that the department had proof that the couple was aware of the risks of putting Cassius face down in a crib, but could not make it public as it was an ongoing investigation.

 https://t.co/n0gWQvhNWR Parents charged with murder after baby suffocates in crib https://t.co/zmTZQJtMoO #news pic.twitter.com/fp5uX5xCdH